 | Tooling change flexibility | Moderate | Strong |

-| Cost efficiency (large runs) | High | Lower |
+| Cost efficiency for large runs | High | Lower |

 Because tooling rotates continuously, rotary systems support stable long-run production with minimal downtime.